 On a scale of 0–100, a boiled potato has a glycemic index of 78 while a slice of bread comes in at 75[*].
-It has a glycemic load of 28 while white bread has a glycemic load of 10, and white rice, 33[*].
-When you eat a potato you spike your blood sugar more than when you eat bread.
+It has a glycemic load of 28 while white bread has a glycemic load of 10 and white rice scores 33[*].
+When you eat a potato, you spike your blood sugar more than when you eat bread.

-It contains a little more than 4 grams of protein and less than a gram of fat.
+It contains a little more than 4 grams of protein and less than 1 gram of fat.
 Most individuals consume roughly 20 grams of carbs per day to stay in ketosis — so a single potato would take up your entire carb allotment for the day.

-Sweet Potatoes Contain Fewer Carbs Than White Potatoes
+#1: Sweet Potatoes Contain Fewer Carbs Than White Potatoes

-Sweet Potatoes Contain More Vitamins Than White Potatoes
+#2: Sweet Potatoes Contain More Vitamins Than White Potatoes

-White Potatoes Contain More Resistant Starch Than Sweet Potatoes
+#3: White Potatoes Contain More Resistant Starch Than Sweet Potatoes

-Compared to sweet potatoes, regular potatoes have more resistant starch, which means the starch isn’t able to be completely digested.
-Most starches, like bread, cakes and cereal, are rapidly digested by your body.
+Finally, compared to sweet potatoes, regular potatoes have more resistant starch, which means the starch can’t be completely digested.
+Most starches, like bread, cakes, and cereal, are rapidly digested by your body.